mstatt/tr-103/README.md

 --Launch index.html in a browser

--- Open a file from the dev directory in an editor make a change ad save it, the browser will reflect and render changes.
+-- Open a file from the dev, dev/css & dev/js directories in an editor make a change and save it, the browser will reflect and render changes.

 >>ctrl + c